Miyamoto International: Structural engineering, risk management and disaster response

-2010 earthquake in Haiti
+2010 Earthquake in Haiti

 On January 12, 2010, Haiti was struck by an earthquake that registered 7.0 on the Richter Scale.
 Some estimates quoted the death toll as high as 300,000, with another 300,000 wounded and more than one million people left homeless.
 In a partnership with Pan American Development Foundation (PADF), Miyamoto International arrived shortly afterward to aid local professionals in the reconstruction.
 The United Nations Office for Project Services (UNOPS) worked with the Haitian government and Miyamoto International in Port-au-Prince to assess the extent of the structural damage.
-Miyamoto International also trained locals in masonry and structural engineering so they could repair their homes or rebuild new quake-resistant buildings.
-Miyamoto trained over 500 structural engineers, to inspect over 400,000 homes, with Miyamoto issuing a statement that most of the homes could be "repaired in less than three days for $1,000 to $1500 each."
+Miyamoto International also trained locals in masonry and structural engineering so they could repair their homes or rebuild new quake-proof buildings.
+Over 500 locals were trained as structural engineers, and over 400,000 homes were inspected, with Miyamoto issuing a statement that most of the homes could be "repaired in less than three days for $1,000 to $1500 each."
 Following these events, Miyamoto International also established a permanent office in Haiti.